Rendering

 Invalidation policies

-The invalidation policy controls whether a task’s execution triggers a re-render in
+The invalidation policy controls whether a task’s execution triggers a re-render in on-demand mode:

 Simple policies